-This Cashew Chicken Stir Fry is better than takeout, and the perfect meal prep idea.
-You probably already have all the sauce ingredients on hand at home too!
+Cashew Chicken Stir Fry is better than takeout, and the perfect meal prep idea.
+You probably already have the sauce ingredient on hand too!

 Ingredients in cashew chicken

 Stir fry recipes are perfect for a quick and healthy dinner option with leftovers (if you can resist eating the whole pan!)

 This also works well for meal prep.
 Make this on one of your days off and portion it out to use as lunches for the week.